indiaemi.com No signup·No login·No phone number·No spam all calculations run in your browser

 Prepayment is the better move when:

-- You have already maxed all 80C / 80EEA benefits (no marginal tax benefit from continued interest payments)
+• You have already maxed your 80C limit and your interest exceeds the ₹2 lakh Section 24(b) cap (no marginal tax benefit from continued interest payments)

 The framework